-When transferring a business or a business unit, the difference between selling price and fiscal costs of the assets being transferred constitutes 'goodwill'.
-This goodwill constitutes an asset for the buyer and must not be depreciated, neither for CIT nor NWT purposes.
+When transferring a business or a business unit, the difference between sales/transfer price and the fiscal cost of the assets being transferred constitutes 'goodwill'.
+This goodwill is an asset for the buyer and must not be depreciated, neither for CIT nor for NWT purposes.

 When companies derive both income subject to CIT and either income exempt or not included in CIT (e.g. from a foreign source), interest expenses associated to the former (i.e. deductible interest) will be determined by applying a proportion based on assets.

 As a general rule, only those debts that are at least 18 months old will be deductible as 'bad debts'.
-However, national rules allow deductions under some other special situations.
+However, the rules allow deductions under some other special situations.

 Deductibility of charitable contributions will depend on the organisations receiving them.

-Furthermore, there is a special regime to certain charitable contributions under which the contributor may deduct 25% of the contribution and the other 75% will be recovered through credit certificates that may be used to pay taxes (with certain limitations).
+Furthermore, there is a special regime for certain charitable contributions under which the contributor may deduct 25% of the contribution, and the remaining 75% will be recovered through credit certificates that may be used to pay taxes (with certain limitations).

 Fines and penalties